GWP Employees take on the challenge for the charity Sense

 It’s impossible to imagine how difficult and frustrating life must be for those who have lost or never have had these senses and the GWP Striders all commented that knowing the money raised was going to help equip sufferers to cope with the problem, made the challenge worthwhile.

-For further information on the Ridgewalk challenge, or the Sense charity, please use the links below.
+For further information on the Sense charity, please click here.